-- (3) Antivirus software shall be installed and set to run automatically on all computers that access AESDirect.
+- (1) AESDirect user names and passwords are to be kept secure by the account administrator and not disclosed to any unauthorized user or any persons outside the registered company. - (2) Registered companies are responsible for those persons having a user name and password.
+If an employee with a user name and password leaves the company or otherwise is no longer an authorized user, the company shall immediately deactivate that username in the system to ensure the integrity and confidentiality of Title 13 data. - (3) Antivirus software shall be installed and set to run automatically on all computers that access AESDirect.
 All AESDirect registered companies will maintain subscriptions with their antivirus software vendor to keep antivirus lists current.
 Registered companies are responsible for performing full scans of these systems on a regular basis, but not less than every thirty (30) days, to ensure the elimination of any virus contamination.
 If the registered company's computer system is infected with a virus, the company shall contact the Census Bureau's Foreign Trade Division Computer Security Officer and refrain from using AESDirect until it is virus free.
 Failure to comply with these requirements will result in immediate loss of privilege to use AESDirect until the registered company can establish to the satisfaction of the Census Bureau's Foreign Trade Division Computer Security Officer that the company's computer systems accessing AESDirect are virus free. - (e) Monitoring the filing of EEI.
 The USPPI's or the authorized agent's AES filings will be monitored and reviewed for quality, timeliness, and coverage.
 The Census Bureau will provide performance reports to USPPIs and authorized agents who file EEI.
 The Census Bureau will take appropriate action to correct specific situations where the USPPI or authorized agent fails to maintain acceptable levels of data quality, timeliness, or coverage. - (f) Support.
 The Census Bureau provides online services that allow the USPPI and the authorized agent to seek assistance pertaining to AES and this part.
-For AES assistance, filers may send an e-mail to ASKAES@census.gov and for FTR assistance, filers may send an e-mail to FTDREGS@census.gov.

-AESDirect is supported by a help desk available twelve (12) hours a day from 7 a.m. to 7 p.m.
+For AES assistance, filers may send an e-mail to AESDirect is supported by a help desk available twelve (12) hours a day from 7 a.m. to 7 p.m.
 EST, seven (7) days a week.
-Filers can obtain contact information from the Web site http://www.aesdirect.gov.
+Filers can obtain contact information from the Web site www.aesdirect.gov.

-§ 30.6 Electronic Export Information data elements.
+§30.6 Electronic Export Information data elements.